mattiaciollaro/reservoir/README.md

 # reservoir

-An implementation of a reservoir sampler.
+Just an implementation of a reservoir sampler!